rauljgarcia/Trie/README.md

 # Trie
-An implemenation of a prefix tree, or trie, in C++.
+This is an implemenation of a prefix tree, or trie, in C++.

-Project has following folder tree
+The project has following folder tree

 .
 ├── CMakeLists.txt